nbush257/pyExpControl/README.md

 Installation
 ---
-You will need to include the "cobalt-control" and "Tbox" libraries (.cpp, .h) in your arduino framework so they can be referenced in the firmware sketch.
+You will need to include the "digital_laser-control" and "Tbox" libraries (.cpp, .h) in your arduino framework so they can be referenced in the firmware sketch.
 {You will need to clone the arcom repository discussed below.
 It's parent folder and the pyexpcontrol parent folder should be in the same directory.
 Otherwise some paths will break.}
 Install dependencies
 `pip install -r "D:\pyExpControl\python\requirements.txt"`